OP-TEE/optee_website/faq/README.md

 [default_ta.pem] with a new key. [default_ta.pem] should only be seen as a test key!

+One can also build a Trusted Application and embed its raw binary content into the OP-TEE firmware binary.
+At runtime, if invoked, the Trusted Application will be loaded from the OP-TEE firmware image instead of being fetched from the normal world and authenticated in the secure world.
+The feature is enabled from OP-TEE configuration directive CFG_EARLY_TA, described in the [OP-TEE OS generic configuration script].

 ### Is multi-core TA supported?
 Yes, you can have two or more TAs running simultaneously.
 Please see also [Issue#1194].